shenwei356/LexicMap/docs/content/usage/utils/masks.md

   -h, --help              help for masks
   -d, --index string      ► Index directory created by "lexicmap index".
   -k, --kmer int          ► Maximum k-mer size.
-K needs to be <= 32. (default 31) -m, --masks int         ► Number of masks. (default 40000) -o, --out-file string   ► Out file, supports and recommends a ".gz" suffix ("-" for stdout).
+K needs to be <= 32. (default 31) -m, --masks int         ► Number of masks. (default 20000) -o, --out-file string   ► Out file, supports and recommends a ".gz" suffix ("-" for stdout).
                           (default "-")
-  -p, --prefix int        ► Length of mask k-mer prefix for checking low-complexity (0 for no
+  -p, --prefix int        ► Length of mask k-mer prefix for checking low-complexity (0 for no checking).
-                          checking). (default 15)
   -s, --seed int          ► The seed for generating random masks. (default 1)

 Global Flags:
   -X, --infile-list string   ► File of input file list (one file per line).
 If given, they are